What is Windows 365 Enterprise?

 Use device groups, policies, and security baselines to customize your Cloud PC configurations to support different user needs.

-Windows 365 Business
+Other versions of Windows 365

 What is a Cloud PC?